glacier-modding/glaciermodding.org/docs/modding/suitmodding/addinglocalsRAWautoMD.md

     }
 ```
 :::info Structure
->If you're on track, you should have noticed that the *LocalisationOverrides* code in the manifest is set up just like our **LOCR file** where we got the strings from using the exact same coding grammar(what do i call that)
+>If you're on track, you should have noticed that the *LocalisationOverrides* code in the manifest is set up just like our **LOCR file** where we got the strings from, using/in terms of the exact same coding grammar(what do i call that)

     *Even better if you have also have noticed how similar this method is to the previous ***blobs*** article.*
 :::